Disclaimer

 For GRUB users:

-# For Ubuntu/Debian # For CentOS/RHEL
+# For Ubuntu/Debian sudo update-initramfs -u sudo update-grub # For CentOS/RHEL sudo dracut -fv sudo grub2-mkconfig -o /boot/grub2/grub.cfg

 For systemdboot users: